-Yes, the Alumni Association of MIET is called "Connexions".
-It has recently been registered.
-A Bengaluru chapter of the Alumni Association is in existence.
-The Alumni Association assists the institution in running the "Alumni Mentoring Program" for current students.
+We have an Alumni Association named MIETAA.
+The Alumni Association assists the institution in running the "Alumni Mentoring Programs" for current students.
 Several placement opportunities have been created due to the active involvement of the alumni association.

-Recently, the MIET alumni virtual community was launched on AlmaConnect platform, and more than 1200 alumni are now a part of this virtual community.
+Recently, the MIET alumni virtual community was launched on the Almashine platform, and more than 3000 alumni are now a part of this virtual community.
 It is envisaged that this community shall help foster a deeper and more meaningful engagement with the alumni of the institute.
 As of now no financial contributions from the alumni have been solicited though plans are in place to create a facilitating environment for the same.

 File Description Documents

-Upload any additional information No File Uploaded
+Upload any additional information View File

-Paste link for additional Information Nil
+Paste link for additional Information https://mietjmu.in/Attachments/Alumni%20as so ciation%20updated.pdf

-5.4.2 - Alumni's financial contribution E. <2 Lakhs during the year
+5.4.2 - Alumni's financial contribution during the year